raganwald/javascript-allonge-six/manuscript/markdown/Recursion/tail.md

     //=> [0,1,4,9,16,25,36,49,64,81,100,121,144,169,196, ...

 Brilliant!
 We can map over large arrays without incurring all the memory and performance overhead of non-tail-calls.
-And this basic trasnformation from a recursive function that does not make a tail call into a tail call is
+And this basic transformation from a recursive function that does not make a tail call, into a recursive function that calls itself in tail position, is a bread-and-butter pattern for programmers using a language that incorporates tail-call optimization.

 ### recycling